 Use the "UP" and the "DOWN" arrow key to move through the Cues.
-Press the "DOWN" arrow key if you like to skip a Cue and the "UP" arrow key if you want to go back to the previous Cue.
+Press the "DOWN" arrow key if you like to skip a Cue and the "UP" arrow key if you want to go back to the previous Cue or keep them pressed to scroll through the script.